McSpace/meter-pwa/BACKEND_SUPABASE.md

   if (error) throw error

-  // Supabase автоматически создаст запись в auth.users
+  // Supabase will automatically create a record in auth.users
-  // Наш trigger создаст запись в public.users return data
+  // Our trigger will create a record in public.users return data
 }